 Grieving is bittersweet.
 At first, we are overwhelmed with the shock and bitterness of losing a loved one.
 But after a while, after the shock starts to wear off, we begin to reminisce about the sweetness that we shared with our loved one.
 Still later, after the bitterness and sweetness begin to recede, we start analyzing our relationship with our loved one, and come to new understandings.
 Since the grieving process is lengthy and complex, but productive, we should give ourselves ample time to go through the whole process and come out a better person.

-The miraculous rescue of 33 Chilean miners at Camp Esperanza (Hope) was a poignant, riveting resurrection reminiscent of birth itself.
-Securely sealed in a protective capsule (amniotic sac) and connected to a lifeline (umbilical cord) that traversed a long tube (birth canal), each miner (baby) was carefully rescued (delivered) from a dark cave (womb) by coworkers (midwives), who lovingly reunited the miners (babies) with their joyous wives (mothers), wrapped them in a (receiving) blanket, and carried them on a stretcher (cradle) to the physician (pediatrician) in the hospital (nursery), while the mining company (father) greeted everyone, took pictures, and paid the bill.
-Thank God for miracles!
+The 2010 rescue of 33 Chilean miners at Camp Esperanza (Hope) was like birth itself.
+Sealed in a protective capsule (amniotic sac) and connected to a lifeline (umbilical cord) that traversed a long tube (birth canal), each miner (baby) was rescued (delivered) from a dark cave (womb) by coworkers (midwives), who reunited the miners (babies) with their wives (mothers), wrapped them in (receiving) blankets, and carried them on stretchers (cradles) to physicians (pediatricians) in the hospital (nursery), while the mining company (fathers) took pictures and paid bills.
+Thank God for the miracle of hope!

 CAPITALISM VS. SOCIALISM

 The eternal rift between the rights of the rich (capitalism) and the plight of the poor (socialism) defies all political solutions.
 Each country wavers back and forth, and some have reached tipping points, verging on collapse.
 Why can’t this rift be resolved?
-Perhaps the real issue isn't political or economic, but more basic and scientific.
-Our science is still too disruptive and destructive; so we need a new, safe science of peace and health, our most crucial but elusive goals.
+Perhaps the real issue isn't political or economic, but scientific.
+Society is tall in hi-tech but short in safe, sustainable science.
+So we need a scientific revolution that offers real peace and health, our most crucial but elusive goals.